roccomuso/iot-433mhz/README.md

 See the [Hardware page](https://github.com/roccomuso/iot-433mhz/tree/master/hardware-layer).

-## WebHooks

-Webhooks allow you to build or set up integrations which subscribe to certain events on the iot-433mhz system.
-When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
-Webhooks can be used to catch several events:
-- alarm triggered event.
-- new card event.
-- card deleted event.
-- new code detected event.
-- switch toggle event.

-NB.
-In this current release WebHooks are not card-specific.
-For example, a single *alarmTriggered* event type catches every alarm trigger.
-It's up to you parse the payload and make sure that was the sensor you were wishing for.

-Use the API below to set up and interacts with WebHooks.

 ## API

 Below every single API available is documented.
 Too lazy to copy and paste? just download and import the Postman collection ([download](https://github.com/roccomuso/iot-433mhz/blob/master/other/IoT-433Mhz.json.postman_collection)).